Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Now that you understand what a DC optimiser is and the differences between optimisers and microinverters, you’ll be better informed to make some decisions around your solar system.
 Choosing an inverter will determine the type of system you get behind: strings or micros.

 If you choose to go strings and add optimisers to the system, you will benefit from most of the advantages of a microinverter solar system (though not all of them).
-Even with optimisers, a string system is still locked in by the technological disadvantages of its design.
+Even with optimisers, a string system is still locked in by the technological disadvantage of a central point of failure.
 And that system will only be marginally cheaper than a microinverter system.

 It’s a lot to consider.